People with type 1 diabetes age 21 years and older who have valid concessional status, and have a high clinical need

 - hospital admission.

 In certain circumstances, an authorised health professional may believe that the person has an equivalent level of high risk/high clinical need but does not satisfy both eligibility criteria above.
 This may include some people who have a history of multiple episodes of severe hypoglycaemia with evidence of significant cognitive impairment requiring external third-party assistance for recovery as well as impaired awareness of hypoglycaemia, though no episodes within the last 12 months as since that time, they may have already been using CGM products as part of their diabetes management to prevent reoccurrence of severe hypoglycaemia episodes.
+To learn more about submitting a special consideration application, please contact the NDSS Helpline on 1300 136 588.

 In these exceptional circumstances, consideration may be given on a case-by-case basis, noting these will be: